You are here:

 - Consent decree source transfers

-- New true minor sources in the source category only will be able to apply for coverage
+- Only new true minor facilities in the source category can apply for coverage

 Implementation tools can be found on EPA's Tribal Minor NSR web page.